 Abstracts should contain interesting and exciting material and must be submitted electronically by the abstract deadline.
 Selection of material for oral and poster presentation will be made by the organizers and individual session chairs.
-Status (talk/poster) of abstracts will be posted on our web site as soon as decisions have been made by the organizers.
+The status (talk/poster) of abstracts will be posted on our web site as soon as decisions have been made.

 We are eager to have as many young people as possible attend since they are likely to benefit most from this meeting.
 We have applied for funds from government and industry to partially support graduate students and postdocs.
-Apply in writing to Val Pakaluk stating need for financial support - preference is given to those submitting abstracts.
+Please apply in writing via email to Val Pakaluk and state your financial needs; preference will be given to those submitting abstracts.